-The “best choice” restoration method depends – on the type of construction and materials of the home, the level of damage, the budget and resources available, and the goals of the owner.
+The “best choice” restoration method depends – on the type of construction and materials of the home, the level of damage, location, the budget and resources available, and the goals of the owner.
 That’s a difficult but important balancing act and decision process.

 Although a one size answer can’t fit all situations, following are 23 frequently asked questions, and unbiased information we offer based on building science principles and practices, to help home owners, contractors and workers make informed decisions.
 If all is now clean and dry, you could skip down to questions 13-23.